grgbr/stroll/sphinx/api.rst

 configuration option enabled, the Stroll_ library provides support for `Insertion`_ sort algorithm thanks to :c:func:`stroll_array_insert_sort`.

-The alternate :c:func:`stroll_array_insert_presort` function may be used when adding elements to an input array that is known (for sure) to be already sorted.
+2 alternate functions may be used to add elements to an input array that is known (for sure) to be already sorted.
 This allows to optimize situations where sorting a *continuous stream of input elements*.
+These are:
+* :c:func:`stroll_array_insert_inpsort_elem` for in-place online sorting,
+* and :c:func:`stroll_array_insert_oopsort_elem`, for out-of-place online
+  sorting.

 .. note::

    * simple implementation ;
    * limited number of items swaps ;
-   * very efficient on small and presorted data sets ;
+   * very efficient on small and pre-sorted data sets ;
    * poor efficiency over large data sets ;
    * refer to `Sorting arrays`_ for more informations related to algorithm selection.